PowerBiDevCamp/TranslationsBuilder/Docs/Installation Guide.md

 Before installing Translations Builder, you must first download and install the **.NET 6 Runtime for Desktop Applications**.
-You can start by downloading the installation files from [**here**](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-desktop-6.0.14-windows-x64-installer).
+You can start by downloading the installation file from [**here**](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-desktop-6.0.14-windows-x64-installer).
 Once the installation file has been downloaded, run the installation program and accept all default settings to begin the installation